 Figure 2.
 A 2-inch skin incision is made on the side of your neck.

-The outer wall of the disc (annulus) is cut (Fig. 3).
+The outer wall of the disc is cut (Fig. 3).
 The surgeon removes about 2/3 of your disc using small grasping tools, and then looks through a surgical microscope to remove the rest of the disc.
-The posterior longitudinal ligament, which runs behind the vertebrae, is removed to reach the spinal canal.
+The ligament that runs behind the vertebrae is removed to reach the spinal canal.
 Any disc material pressing on the spinal nerves is removed.

 Figure 3.
 The muscles are retracted to expose the vertebra.
 The disc annulus is cut open and the disc material is removed with grasping tools.